E3SM-Project/Omega/components/omega/doc/design/VertCoord.md

 ### 2.1 Requirement: Compute and store the total pressure at a given level

 The total pressure at the bottom of each level will be computed and stored within the vertical coordinate module.
-This involves a surface-down summation of the mass thickness variable times the gravitational acceleration, $g$, starting with the surface pressure.
+This involves a surface-down summation of the pseudo thickness variable times the gravitational acceleration, $g$, and the reference density, $\rho_0$, starting with the surface pressure.
 The pressure variable will be needed in the computation of the TEOS-10 equation of state and the pressure gradient.
 The variable will be registered with the `IOStreams` framework to enable it to be output during runtime.